 As one of the most baby friendly cities around the world, Singapore has a lot to offer.
 Don't be afraid to explore this exciting metropole with your buggy.
 We will show you where to go...

-When we found out that our next destination will be Singapore all three of us were super excited.
-I became immediately nervous as thousands questions ran through my mind.
-How do we survive the 16hrs long flight with Emirates?
-What kind of food am I allowed to bring on board and will they serve baby food at all?
+When we found out that our next destination will be Singapore, all three of us were super excited.
+I got immediately nervous while thousand questions ran through my mind.
+How do we survive the 16 hours long flight?
+What kind of food am I allowed to bring on board and will they serve baby food?
 What is the best travel stroller and can I keep it with me all the time?
 Do I need to have car seat on the plane?
 How do I entertain my baby on the plane and what are actually best travel toys?
-And finally, what are the best things to do in Singapore and can I connect over FB with any local mom to guide me through?
-Though we were used to travel around the world neither me nor Stepan had the luck to visit Singapore before.
-I knew that Simon and I will be on our own for the whole week and so I immediately started to look for things to do with babies or what were actually best baby friendly activities.
+And finally, what are the best things to do in Singapore?

-Our hotel was right across the street from Suntec City, so walking Downtown was no issue and I hoped that we won’t have to use public transport at all, as our previous experience with public transport was quite tragic.
-I have to admit, that one big fat apology was in place once we rode SMRT for the first time.
-Absolutely buggy friendly, accessible, clean, helpful staff and on time.
-On the other side, I was sometimes bit lazy to look for lifts and some stations were under reconstructions, so we had to use escalators, though with buggy it was explicitly forbidden.
+Our hotel was located right across the street from Suntec City, so walking Downtown was no issue and I hoped that we won’t have to use public transport at all, as our previous experience with public in Prague transport was quite tragic.
+I have to admit, that one big fat apology was in place, once we rode SMRT for the first time.
+Absolutely buggy friendly, accessible, clean, helpful staff and all trains on time.
+On the other side, I was sometimes bit lazy to look for lifts and couple stations were under reconstructions, so we had to use escalators, though with buggy it was explicitly forbidden.

 Overcoming time zone difference, our first trip after arriving from the airport led to the Bay and probably to the most convenient buggy walk in Downtown.
 Suntec City, War Memorial Park, Concert hall at Esplanade, Esplanade Bridge, Merlion, the Promontory, Marina Bay Waterfront Promenade that was super crowded as local food festival was ending that day.
-Then crossing the Sheares Avenue at Sheares Link and through the Dragonfly Bridge to Gardens by the Bay, having a diner at Flower Dome restaurant and then slowly continuing to Helix Bridge through Youth Olympic Park (only way back to Esplanade, if you don’t want to carry the buggy down the steps) and back through Waterfront Promenade back to our hotel.
-Though during our stay we made this trip few more times, it never got boring and we always found new things to admire.
+Thousands of people were celebrating, cheering and simply hanging around the area, enjoying sunny Sunday afternoon.
+Usually this would be perfect time to join them, but not after full day spent traveling, fuzzy Simon and us wanting to get to any green lawn to just sit down and close our eyes for a moment.
+Anyway, we bought a local beer and few snacks and continued crossing the Sheares Avenue at Sheares Link and through the Dragonfly Bridge to Gardens by the Bay.
+Simply beautiful scenery opened right in front of us and all tiredness was immediately gone.
+Probably looking like two exhausted cabbages, we sat down at The Canopy area, between the Indian garden and Cloud Forest dome and let Simon, suddenly full of energy, toddle around.
+Nice restaurant at Flower Dome offered great selection of local cuisine, which helped us to get back on our feet and we slowly continued to Helix Bridge through Youth Olympic Park (only way back to Esplanade, if you don’t want to carry the buggy down the steps) and through Waterfront Promenade back to our hotel.
+Gardens by the Bay are one of the few places in the downtown where you can relax and let your kids run around freely, so we returned there few more times during our stay.
+Gardens, being a vast area, it never got boring, we always found new things to admire and I’m sure that if we come back to Singapore one day, we will visit this amazing place again.

 Our first day alone with Simon started with a thunderstorm.
 And we welcomed every single drop, as we were not used to hot tropical weather.
 Starting again from Suntec City through Esplanade Park our goal was to get to the China town and meet with Stepan for dinner.
 Crossing Anderson Bridge (pedestrian walk), we made it back to busy Fullerton Road, Collyer Quay, Cecil and Cross street.
 Simon started to get bit fuzzy and I regretted not staying back at the hotel as there was no park around to let him crawl freely for few moments and hot sunny weather started to take it’s toll on him.
-We desperately had to change his diapers, which I did right in front of the office building of my previous employer (and I was really happy that none of my ex colleagues happened to be there to watch the drama).
+Desperately needing to change his diapers, I did it right in front of the office building of my previous employer (and I was really happy that none of my ex colleagues happened to be there to watch the drama).
+Reminder for next time, take the SMRT and don’t even bother to walk the distance.
 Finally arriving to China Town and the Food Street, we met with Stepan, had a dinner and took Uber back to our hotel.
 I couldn’t wait for a cold swim as my t-shirt was drenched in sweat.
-How could my husband wear a suit remained a secret to me for rest of our trip.
+How could my husband wear a suit in a laundry-room-like weather remained a secret to me for rest of our trip.

 Plan for Day 3 was clear.
 RELAX.
 Jet lag hit us very hard or at least I was falling asleep constantly while my nine months old munchkin didn’t show any trace of tiredness at all.
 Thinking of things to do with a baby in Singapore, Gardens by the Bay were our first and only choice of the day.
 Especially the Children’s garden, right behind the Cloud Forest, is definitely a place to go when visiting Singapore with a toddler.
 Covered in soft surface, dozens of little water pipes create world of fun for small kids and you don’t have to worry about them slipping on hard concrete.
 Cascading benches surrounding the water playground allow parents to stay dry and still have their kids under control.
 And of course toilets with baby changing desks are right next to the playground.